tye-exe/EasyConfigurations/README.md

 **must not** override any methods within this interface, as they are default methods containing the code for retrieving configs.

-Due to the constraints of interfaces within java you'll have to manually create the constructors within the enum classes.
+Due to the constraints of interfaces within java you’ll have to manually create the constructors within the enum classes.
 The created config constructor has three requirements:

 - The first argument must be of type `Class<?>`.
 It can have any argument name.